 Uganda’s economic growth has slowed down, and inflation is on the rise with negative impact on food prices.

-Uganda is the largest refugee hosting country in Africa with more than 1.3 million refugees, of which nearly a million have come from war-torn South Sudan.
+Uganda is the largest refugee hosting country in Africa with more than 1.4 million refugees in 2020, of which nearly a million have come from war-torn South Sudan.

 DCA’s Uganda programme targets the poor and vulnerable people of Uganda including refugees, with a focus on women who are affected by negative socio-cultural practices including sexual and gender-based violence and lack of access and control over productive resources like land.
 Youth is another important target group generally marred by poverty, inadequate education and skills, inadequate work/employment opportunities, exploitation, disease, civil unrest and gender discrimination, which is exacerbated by the national youth unemployment rate in Uganda estimated at 80%.